Isabella of Scotland, Countess of Norfolk: Marriage

 Upon Isabella's release, she was required to marry English noble Roger Bigod, 4th Earl of Norfolk.
 All of the sisters married English nobility, whilst Alexander was required to marry Princess Joan, daughter of King John.
 Isabella was at least 27 years old when she married.
-Roger was roughly fourteen years Isabella's junior and was legally underage when they couple were betrothed.
+Roger was roughly fourteen years Isabella's junior and was legally underage when the couple were betrothed.
 King John's son and successor Henry III of England granted Isabella property when she married Roger in May 1225.
 Roger became a ward of his new brother-in-law King Alexander; he held the position until 1228.
 Roger and Isabella's marriage was childless.

 Isabella was second-in-line to the Scottish throne (after her sister Margaret) until 1227 when Margaret's daughter and namesake was born.
 By 1241 she was fourth in line upon the birth of her nephew Prince Alexander.

 In 1245, Roger repudiated Isabella on grounds of consanguinity, but was compelled by an ecclesiastical sentence to take Isabella back in 1253.
 She is called "filiam regis Scotiæ" (but not named) by Matthew Paris when he recorded her husband's resumption of their marriage.

 Isabella died in 1270 and she was buried at the Church of the Black Friars, London.
 Roger died later the same year.
-He was succeeded by his nephew Roger Bigod, 5th Earl of Norfolk, who was his younger brothers son.
+He was succeeded by his nephew Roger Bigod, 5th Earl of Norfolk, who was his younger brother's son.

 King William's legitimate line through his four children became extinct by 1290, leading to a Succession crisis.